5 Primary Reasons for a Low Email Deliverability Rate

 As a marketer you need to evaluate your existing sender reputation by the following factors:

 •Open Rate: This is a direct indication of the quality of the list you are targeting.
 Single opt-in lists normally have lower open rates than double opt-in. •Recipient Engagement: This determines how long your subscribers are looking at the content of the email •Email Content: Whether the content being promoted is relevant to the audience targetted •Spam Traps: A spam trap looks like a real email address, but it doesn't belong to a real person and can't be used for any kind of communication.
 The above-mentioned factors contribute to how the mailbox providers treat you.
-A strong built up in these factors shows a positive sender reputation.
+A strong built up in these factors shows a positive sender reputation. •Unsubscription: Taking away the control from readers to unsubscribe doesn’t help a business in any way.
+It increases the chances of emails transferring into the spam folder and tarnishes your reputation.

 2. Unusual Complaint Rates